-The system uses the factory-mated Key Fob with Remote Keyless Entry (RKE) transmitter and Wireless Ignition Node (WIN) to prevent unauthorized vehicle operation.
+The system uses a Key Fob with a factory-mated Remote Keyless Entry (RKE) transmitter, a Keyless Ignition Node (KIN) and a RF receiver to prevent unauthorized vehicle operation.
 Therefore, only Key Fobs that are programmed to the vehicle can be used to start and operate the vehicle.
+The system will not allow the engine to crank if an invalid Key Fob is used to start and operate the vehicle.
 The system will shut the engine off in two seconds if an invalid Key Fob is used to start the engine.

-After turning the ignition switch to the ON/RUN position, the Vehicle Security Light will turn on for three seconds for a bulb check.
+After placing the ignition to the ON/RUN position, the Vehicle Security Light will turn on for three seconds for a bulb check.
 If the light remains on after the bulb check, it indicates that there is a problem with the electronics.
 In addition, if the light begins to flash after the bulb check, it indicates that someone used an invalid Key Fob to start the engine.
 Either of these conditions will result in the engine being shut off after two seconds.